Jumpscale/Docs/MultiNode/AgentController1/AgentControllerServer.md

 --------------------------------

-In JumpScale one can define a task in a [Jumpscript](Jumpscript.md) as [Jumpscript](Jumpscript.md) defines a set of instructions to execute how and where to do so.
+In JumpScale one can define a task in a [Jumpscript](Jumpscript.md) as a Jumpscript defines a set of instructions to execute how and where to do so.

 Agentcontroller client